 Upon reflection, it seems that my Emerald Year is set to be quite wondrous and wanderous.
 The gemstone facts provide clues that I should be happy for my flaws; unique imperfections represent a long, full life in constant evolution.
 I am proud of the long journey and tectonic shifts that formed me; I will trust in my own wisdom more and realize that the divine and beautiful really does come from within.
 My true love gave me a sapphire for our wedding this past August; I have also gleaned that it is imperative to receive a big emerald from him as soon as possible…

 All of the number 12s in the first paragraph alert me to the cycles I am completing and the new one beginning this year.
 I am blessed to be building a brand new life from the ashes of my last; hopefully, my books are as best-selling as the New Testament.
 It is also clear I must be careful not to give away all of my earnings this time.
-I am writing screenplays, internet blogs, e-zine articles, and eBooks this year: those will be my ‘primary’ color of income.
+New genres of writing will be my ‘primary’ color of income.
 I don’t need to start with outdated past learnings – blue and yellow – to create.